Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong><code>IStartProjectTaskEvent</code></strong></td>
 			<td>
 				<p>
-					A message that is to be sent to the translation agency containing meta information such as StartDate EndDate and the name of the project.
+					A message that is sent to the translation agency.
+It contain meta information such as StartDate, EndDate, and the name of the project.
 				</p>
 			</td>
 		</tr>